Andre-Nonaka/A-Nonaka/README.md

 # Hey there!
-I'm Andre Nonaka, and I am a student at Carleton University studying computer science with a minor in business.
+I'm <strong>Andre Nonaka</strong>, and I am a student at Carleton University studying computer science with a minor in business.
 I'm currently looking for internship opportunities from May 2021 - September 2021.
 Please feel free to reach out to me.
 # Work Experience and Interests!
 I have previous work experience as an electronics intern in the Focused Ultrasound Lab at Sunnybrook Health Sciences Centre.